-The tables on pages 7 through 20 are a major part of these Bylaws and illustrate the following information:
+The following tables are a major part of these Bylaws and illustrate the following information:

-- a) The seven types of zoning districts located in the Town of Weathersfield. - b) For district locations, refer to the official Zoning Districts Map and aerial photographs located at the Town Office. - c) Brief description and purpose of each district. - d) Basic minimum requirements in each district. - e) All uses permitted within the Town of Weathersfield. - f) Which uses may be permitted in each district type under certain conditions and with what additional requirements.
+- a) The seven types of zoning districts located in the Town of Weathersfield. - b) Brief description and purpose of each district. - c) Which uses may be permitted in each district type under certain conditions and with what additional requirements.